An extended Gauss-Newton method for full waveform inversion: Theory

 \subsection{Step length selection}

-Having computed the step direction $\delta\bold{m}$, the ideal choice for the step length $\alpha$ would be the global minimizer of the data misfit function along this direction.
-Approximate minimizeres can be obtained by the standard line search methods.
-Also, an approximate minimizer can be obtained by setting the gradient of the misfit function with respect to $\alpha$ equal to zero, which transforms the step-length determination into a fixed-point problem:
+After computing the step direction $\delta\bold{m}$, the next step is to determine the step length $\alpha$ for updating the model.
+The ideal choice for $\alpha$ would be the global minimizer of the data misfit function along the step direction.
+However, this minimizer is generally difficult to obtain, and approximate minimizers are typically used in practice.
+One approach to approximate the minimizer is through standard line search methods, which involve iteratively testing different step lengths and selecting the one that yields the lowest misfit.
+Alternatively, an approximate minimizer can be obtained by setting the gradient of the misfit function with respect to $\alpha$ equal to zero, which transforms the step length determination into a fixed-point problem.
+This is done using the equation: